-LEVERAGING FINANCE, CAPITAL, AND POLICIES FOR CLIMATE ACTION IN EMERGING MARKETS: THE ROLE OF BANKS (in partnership with the Official Monetary and Financial Institutions Forum (OMFIF))
+LEVERAGING FINANCE and CAPITAL AND Development of POLICIES FOR CLIMATE ACTION IN EMERGING MARKETS: THE ROLE OF BANKS (in partnership with the Official Monetary and Financial Institutions Forum)

 Date: Thursday, 21 October 2021